mlbridge/mlbridge.github.io/README.md

 <p float="left" align = "center">
     Made with ❤️ by
     <a href="https://www.linkedin.com/in/chanakyaekbote/">Chanakya Ekbote</a>,
-    with lots of amazing support from<br> some of the best mentors in the world,
+    with lots of <br> amazing support from some of the best mentors in the world, <br>
     <a href="https://www.linkedin.com/in/greenpau/">Paul Greenberg</a> and
     <a href="https://www.linkedin.com/in/yong-tang/">Yong Tang</a> &#128516
 </p>